Blog » Kotlin vs Java – Which is Best for Native Android App Development

 Which is better for Android development – Kotlin or Java?

-Now before we pit Kotlin vs Java against each other in an android duel, we must first try to understand what Java vs Kotlin really are and what merits and demerits do they have.
+Now before we pit Kotlin vs Java against each other in an android duel, we must first try to understand what Java vs Kotlin really is and what merits and demerits they have.

 Kotlin has been the preferred language for Native android app development since 2021.
 Both Java and Kotlin can be used to build performant, useful applications, but Google’s libraries, tooling, documentation, and learning resources continue to embrace a Kotlin-first approach; making it the better language for Android today.